jon-jacky/PyModel/README.md

+This version of PyModel is no longer being maintained.

+(July 2021: <https://github.com/zlorb/PyModel> is being actively developed.
+It adds Python 3.x support.

 PyModel: Model-based testing in Python
 ======================================

 **PyModel** is an open-source model-based testing framework in Python.

-(July 2021: The fork at <https://github.com/zlorb/PyModel> adds Python 3.x
-support.
-They have submitted a pull request but I have not yet merged it.)

 In model-based testing, you code a *model* that can generate as many test cases as needed.
 The model also checks the test outcomes.